Frequently Asked Questions

 We have a limited amount of time to donate to this, so please do not email to ask when you will get seeds, as this could move your request to the back of the line or even cause it to be deleted.

-This best time to request without donation is the end of February.
+This best time to request without donation is the June through November.

 2. How many seeds will I get? - Seed count varies by variety, based on availability.

-You could get as little as 1 seed of a certain variety, or hundreds depending on what you request & what's available.
+You could get as little as 1 seed of a certain variety (extremely rare & will say in the variety descrition), or hundreds depending on what you request & what's available.

 We also hand pack the seeds so count can vary greatly just by chance.